MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 When you use Azure Front Door as part of a multitenant solution, you need to make some decisions based on your solution's design and requirements.
 You need to consider the following factors:

-- How many tenants do you have, and how many do you plan to have in the future?
+- How many tenants do you have, and how many do you expect to have in the future?
 - Do you share your application tier among multiple tenants, deploy many single-tenant application instances, or deploy separate deployment stamps that are shared by multiple tenants?
 - Do your tenants want to bring their own domain names?
 - Will you use wildcard domains?
 - Do you need to use your own TLS certificates, or will Microsoft manage your TLS certificates?
 - Have you considered the [quotas and limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-standard-and-premium-tier-service-limits) that apply to Azure Front Door?
 Do you know which limits you'll approach as you grow?
 If you suspect that you'll approach these limits, consider using multiple Azure Front Door profiles.
 Or consider whether you can change the way that you use Azure Front Door to avoid the limits.
 Note that the Premium SKU has higher limits than the Standard SKU.
 - Do you or your tenants have requirements for IP address filtering, geo-blocking, or customizing WAF rules?
-- Are all of your tenants' application servers internet-facing?
+- Are all your tenants' application servers internet-facing?

 ## Features of Azure Front Door that support multitenancy